kammitama5/kammitama5.github.io/_posts/2018-11-19-Monday-November-19th.md

   nor am I suggesting that, but I am saying that there is a lack of diversity in tech in LA.
-  For a while, I was part of a healthy data science group, and I enjoyed that a lot, but many of those persons ended up eventually being recruited away to that very place to which I commute quite frequently.
-And strangely,I can count on my fingers the number of local recruitments I've received.
+  For a while, I was part of a healthy data science group, and I enjoyed that a lot, but many of those persons ended up eventually being recruited away or moved to that very place to which I commute quite frequently.
+And strangely, I can count on my fingers the number of local recruitments I've received.

 ## You should chase opportunity